chadananda/cta/readme.md

 This repository includes two NPM modules:

   * *cta*: a REST client with promise-wrapped http calls and local caching
-  * *cta-server*: a feathers-based REST server with fast Loki in-memory database
+  * *cta-server*: a FeathersJS-based REST server with fast LokiJS in-memory database

 ### To Setup CTA API Server